-Figure 8.
+Figure 9.
 Plasma current time history for several shots during KSTAR's first campaign.
-Figures show: (a) plasma current and (b) loop voltage for first plasma (794) using conventional configuration and shot 1216 which used the dipole configuration and had I_p , R_p feed back control.
+Figures show: (a) plasma current and (b) loop voltage for first plasma (794) using conventional configuration and shot 1216 which used the dipole configuration and had $I_p$ , $R_p$ feed back control.
 Loop voltage peaks at 2.5-3 V at plasma breakdown and is commensurate with the E < 0.3 V/m objective of KSTAR commissioning phase [18].

 Following first plasma generation using only PF coil current scenario evolution, both machines quickly improved performance by implementing plasma feedback control [6,7].
-The general structure and flexibility of the PCS [6,7,15,23] and modeling and data analysis tools available in the TokSys environment provided all the necessary components needed to rapidly control I_p and R_p in each campaign.
-Estimators for R_p , Z_p were constructed based on linear combinations of all input diagnostics signals to the PCS.
-As an example, Fig. 9 shows the linear estimator developed for KSTAR first plasma based on signals from the closest midplane inside/outside Bprobes in the system.
+The general structure and flexibility of the PCS [6,7,17,23] and modeling and data analysis tools available in the TokSys environment provided all the necessary components needed to rapidly control $I_p$ and $R_p$ in each campaign.
+Estimators for $R_p$ , $Z_p$ were constructed based on linear combinations of all input diagnostics signals to the PCS.
+As an example, Fig. 10 shows the $R_p$ linear estimator developed for KSTAR first plasma based on signals from the closest midplane inside/outside B-probes in the system.
 The actual PCS implementation utilized these signals normalized by plasma current and with PF coil signals removed from the estimation.
 This latter technique is important for new machines like KSTAR and EAST in that the coil currents are typically the best diagnosed signals in the system.
-Fig. 10 shows radial position control developed early in the KSTAR I_p , R_p control part of the campaign.
-Fig. 11 shows Z_p control achieved late in the EAST campaign utilizing a programmed variation in vertical position to determine dynamic characteristics.
+Fig. 11 shows radial position control developed early in the KSTAR $I_p$ , $R_p$ control part of the campaign.
+Fig. 12 shows $Z_p$ control achieved late in the EAST campaign utilizing a programmed variation in vertical position to determine dynamic characteristics.
 The lag in control is associated with power supply dynamics.
-Testing was performed to determine the elongation limit associated with vertical stability using only the SC coils.
-As expected, vertical displacement events

-(VDE's) were observed close to the natural elongation limit, $\kappa \sim 1.15$.
-Owing to the limits imposed by the SC magnet/PS system, both machines must utilize their internal coils to obtain diverted plasmas.
+In EAST, testing was performed to determine the elongation limit associated with vertical stability using only the SC coils.
+As expected, vertical displacement events (VDEs) were observed close to the natural elongation limit, $\kappa \sim 1.15$ .
+Owing to the limits imposed by the SC magnet/ PS system, both machines must utilize internal coils to obtain diverted plasmas.
 Diverted plasmas have been obtained in EAST [24] and are planned for KSTAR in 2010 using internal coils.
-For both machines good I_p , R_p control was essential in obtaining optimal performance in their circular plasma operations.
+For both machines good $I_p$ , $R_p$ control was essential in obtaining optimal performance in their circular plasma operations.

-Figure 9.
-Development of the KSTAR plasma radial position estimation based on inner and outer midplane located coils.
-Estimated response from plasma motion shown in blue, red shows the linear estimate implemented in the PCS
+Figure 10.
+Development of the KSTAR plasma radial position estimation based on inner and outer midplane located B-probes.
+Estimated response from plasma motion (in blue), red shows the linear estimate implemented in the PCS.